thebiggame/nodecg_bundle/README.md

+# theBIGGAME NodeCG Bundle

-thebiggame is a [NodeCG](http://github.com/nodecg/nodecg) bundle that drives [theBIGGAME](https://thebiggame.org)'s live graphics.
+This repository stores a [NodeCG](http://github.com/nodecg/nodecg) bundle that drives [theBIGGAME](https://thebiggame.org)'s live graphics.

+## Technical Details

+In _v53.2_ and newer, this bundle was heavily refactored to use Vue 5, Typescript (targetting TS2016), and Vite for compilation.

+Before then, it was a horrific mangling of raw Javascript and Polymer 2.

-# How to Use
+## How to Use

-This project still uses the old Bower package manager for client side dependencies.

-Install Bower and NPM, then run `bower install` and `npm install` from the root.

-You should then be able to do `npx nodecg start` (this bundle supports the new NodeCG instantiation method).
+You should just be able to do `npm install`, `npm run build`, then `nodecg start`.

+For Development, `npm run watch` is available for automatic builds.
+Updates will appear automagically in your NodeCG instance's graphics.